shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/Lab Scenario Preview/Module3.md

-# Lab Scenario Preview: AI-900: Explore decision support
+# Lab Scenario Preview: PL-300: Model data with Power BI

 ## Lab 01: Explore Cognitive Services

 ### Lab overview

-In this lab, you will learn how cognitive services are provisioned and used.
+In this lab you will commence developing the data model.
+It will involve creating relationships between tables, and then configuring table and column properties to improve the friendliness and usability of the data model.
+You will also create hierarchies and create quick measures..

 ## Objective

-After completing this lab, you will be able to create an Anomaly Detector resource
+After completing this lab, you will be able to:

+- Create model relationships
+- Configure table and column properties
+- Create hierarchies

 ## Architecture Diagram